helium/HIP/0072-secure-concentrators.md

 Onboarded.

-Manufacturers will be required to stake $10 USD worth of HNT (as determined by HNT price oracle using the previous 30-day average from the time of the staking transaction) for each Secure Concentrator they produce.
+Manufacturers will be required to stake $10 USD worth of HNT (as determined by HNT price oracle using the trailing 30-day average from the time of the staking transaction) for each Secure Concentrator they produce.
 The staking period is fixed at three years.
-Like normal HNT staking operations, the HNT is converted to veHNT and deposited into the Manufacture's wallet.
+Like normal HNT staking operations, the HNT is converted to veHNT and automatically 100% delegated to the IoT subDAO.
 If a Manufacturer is found to have violated any of the terms of the Helium Foundation Ethics document (as determined by the Helium Tribunal Process), their staking balance can be partially or fully Burned.
 The "Burned" action is defined as converting the offending Manufacturer's stake balance into HNT and